totalAldo/zxfer/README.md

   Generating the source snapshot list with creation time can take several seconds depednding on the number of snapshots and this time can be used effectively to perform delete operations on the destination.
-+ explore using parallel sends which may help maximize network bandwidth utilization and reduce overall replication time

 ## New Options
 + `-V`: Enables very verbose mode.
 + `-w`: Activates raw send.
-+ `-x`: specify the number of parallel zfs list snaphot commands to run via gnu parallel (this can improve the performance when listing source snapshots that are cpu-bound)
++ `-x`: specify the number of parallel zfs list snaphot commands to run via gnu parallel (this can improve the performance when listing source snapshots that are cpu-bound).
+When x > 1, ALL zfs sends are run as background processes.
 + `-Y`: Yields when there are no more snapshots to send or destroy, or after 8 iterations, whichever comes first.
 + `-z`: pipe ssh transfers through zstd default compression
 + `-Z`: custom zstd compression supporting higher compression levels or multiple threads